What happens to mortgage rates in a recession?

 During a recession, interest rates usually fall.
 This is because the Bank of England base rate, the rate of interest it charges other banks and building societies to borrow money, may be lowered.
 By lowering the base rate, the Bank is trying to stimulate the economy by making it easier to borrow money and access credit, which in turn should stimulate spending.

 As the cost of borrowing is reduced, banks and building societies may also lower their own interest rates, too.
 This means mortgage rates should go down in a recession, making getting a mortgage or remortgaging more affordable.
+However, as ever, this isn’t guaranteed.

 See what you could be offered today